Tropical Storm Alex (2022)

-Tropical Storm Alex was a strong tropical cyclone that caused flash flooding in western Cuba and South Florida while developing into the first named storm of the 2022 Atlantic hurricane season.
+Tropical Storm Alex was a strong and fast moving tropical storm that caused flash flooding in western Cuba and South Florida while developing into the first named storm of the 2022 Atlantic hurricane season.
 Alex originated from a broad area of low pressure partially related to the remnants of Hurricane Agatha in the Eastern Pacific.
 The National Hurricane Center (NHC) initiated advisories on it as Potential Tropical Cyclone One over the eastern Yucatán Peninsula on June 2.
 Wind shear and dry air kept the system disorganized until after it crossed Florida two days later.
 Finally, on June 5, the system became sufficiently organized and was named Alex while located north of Grand Bahama Island.
 Later that same day, Alex's winds briefly strengthened to 60 kn.
 The storm brought rain and strong winds to Bermuda on June 6, before becoming a post-tropical cyclone that same day.
 Alex formed four days after the official start of the season, making the 2022 Atlantic hurricane season the first since 2014 not to have a pre-season named storm.

 There were no reports of damage or casualties associated with Alex while it was a tropical storm.
 Its precursor disturbance, however, flooded streets and caused numerous power outages in Florida.
-And in Cuba it caused flooding and mudslides, which killed four people, damaged dozens of homes and knocked out electricity in various areas.
+Additionally, in Cuba, the storm caused flooding and mudslides, which killed four people, damaged dozens of homes and knocked out electricity in various areas.